G7 seeks united front on Russia-Ukraine tensions | DW | 11.12.2021

 "We need to take every action to return to dialogue," Baerbock told reporters on the sidelines in Liverpool.

-Meanwhile, Baerbock said "time is running out" to find a way of reviving a 2015 nuclear deal between world powers and Iran.
+Meanwhile, Baerbock said "time is running out" to revive a 2015 nuclear deal between world powers and Iran.

-Talks have recently resumed in Vienna to try to revive the nuclear pact after a five-month hiatus, but Baerbock said "that we do not have any progress" since the resumption.
+After a five-month hiatus, talks have recently resumed in Vienna to try to restore the nuclear pact, but Baerbock said "that we do not have any progress" since the resumption of negotiations.

 Truss said that an invasion of Ukraine would be "a strategic mistake" with "severe consequences" for Moscow.
 The United States and other NATO members have previously said they will impose strict sanctions on Russia if Moscow launched an invasion.